-If you're moving your pet from Canada to Australia, you'll quickly discover that Air Canada won't let you book your pet's cargo flight directly.
-Here's what's going on.
+If you're moving your pet from Canada to Australia, you'll need to arrange Air Canada cargo for the flight.
+Here's what to know.

 What an IPATA agent actually does